cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/virtualized-desktop-infrastructure.md

 > [!NOTE]
 > If **AllowAllTrustedApps** is disabled, the new Outlook app installation fails.
 This issue was fixed in the October cumulative update KB5031455 for [Windows 11](https://support.microsoft.com/topic/october-31-2023-kb5031455-os-builds-22621-2506-and-22631-2506-preview-6513c5ec-c5a2-4aaf-97f5-44c13d29e0d4) and [Windows 10](https://support.microsoft.com/topic/october-26-2023-kb5031445-os-build-19045-3636-preview-03f350cb-57f9-45e6-bfd7-438895d3c7fa).
 If this update is unavailable, the November security update includes the fix.

+For more information, see [Installation issues due to policy restrictions](/outlook/troubleshoot/troubleshoot-deployment-new-outlook.md#installation-issues-due-to-policy-restrictions)

 ## Disk Footprint – Key Folders and Location